If you grow your own food on any level, from a small patch in your garden to a full-on allotment plot, Autumn is very much the season of harvesting.

 For me, the pleasure in growing our own fruit and vegetables is not only being able to enjoy them when they are in season, but also to be able to store and preserve any excess so that we can enjoy them at other times of the year.
 Here are some ideas for how to make the most of your lovely homegrown harvest.

 Use your freezer – now’s the time to clear some space in your freezer and freeze your spare fruit and veg.
-Lots of produce freezes really well, take a look at this website for detailed instructions for each type of produce.
+Lots of produce freezes really well.

 The old art of canning – canning is basically preserving your fruit and veg; pickles, jams, chutneys and the like.
 You can really get carried away here, the internet has so many ideas for recipes and methods!
 Check out the BBC Good Food website for a great list of recipes to start you off.